hamadzia74/hamadzia74/README.md

 ### Hi 👋, I Am Hamad (ReactJS Developer)

 - 🔭    I’m currently working on Javascript and Reactjs,
-- 💬    Ask me about things related to HTML5, CSS3, javascript, React JS, WordPress
+- 💬    Ask me about things related to HTML5, CSS3, javascript, React JS
 - 📫    How to reach me: hamadzia74@gmail.com
 - ⚡     Fun fact: its a secret